-And when it comes to apparel, there is a massive glut of product about to hit the market.
-I predict much of it will have to end up as landfill as there simply isn’t enough demand or off-price retailers able to quickly get rid of it.
+And when it comes to apparel, a massive glut of products is about to hit the market.
+I predict much of it will have to end up in landfills as there isn’t enough demand or off-price retailers can quickly get rid of it.

 And while shoppers may not be clamoring to buy something to show off on Zoom, make no mistake, their demand is still there.
 For some, yes, demand is dead, but for others, demand is just waiting.

-And let’s be honest, it won’t be possible to simply unlock your doors and get back to the way things were.
+And let’s be honest, it won’t be possible to unlock your doors and return to the way things were.

-We have to embrace that virtual is the way forward in the short term and will become more important in the long term.
+We must embrace that virtual is the way forward in the short term and will become more important in the long term.

-I have spent my professional life honing the art of getting a stranger to drop their guard, see me as a friend, tell me all their hopes and dreams, feel they matter to me, and then buy more than they may had initially asked about.
-All while making it sound natural, familiar, and in-the-moment.
+I have spent my professional life honing the art of getting a stranger to drop their guard, see me as a friend, tell me all their hopes and dreams, feel they matter to me, and then buy more than they may have initially asked about all while making it sound natural, familiar, and in the moment.

-Now, with stores closed to browsing or just plain closed, you have two options.
-You can hunker down in a corner in the fetal position and wait for the virus storm to pass, or, with your knees shaking and your heart racing, you can step out to fight for your business however and wherever you can.
+You can hunker down in a corner in the fetal position and wait for the virus storm to pass, OR, with your knees shaking and your heart racing, you can step out to fight for your business - however and wherever you can.

-I definitely plan to fight for my business and I hope you fight for yours as well.
+I'll fight for my business, and I hope you fight for yours as well

-They have their own ability using the relationships they have to engage customers, make recommendations, and be directly compensated for it.
+They can use the relationships they have to engage customers, make recommendations, and be directly compensated for it.

 She's going to either make it up to them when this is all over or cut them a check.
 She is enabling her crew to act as affiliates to help her sell her way out of this crunch.

-They could be giving styling tips when using virtual meetings for clients working from home; they could be helping people get the right height for their paintings or to move a chandelier, they could be helping fix something, plant something, or cook something.
+They could give styling tips when using virtual meetings for clients working from home.
+They could be helping people get the right height for their paintings or to move a chandelier, they could be helping fix something, plant something, or cook something.
 The list is endless.

-Now here’s the catch, you have to have a website that has the ability to let them buy product or this doesn’t work.
+Now, here’s the catch: you have to have a website that can let them buy products or this doesn’t work.
 You don’t want employees writing down customer’s credit card information to be entered at a later time.